UrbanAnalyst/docs/src/example.md

-The "Transport Absolute" variable measures the absolute time (in minutes) required to travel a distance of 10km from each point in a city, using any combination of travel modes except private automobile (including walking, bicycling, and any available public transport options).
+The "Transport Absolute" variable measures the absolute time (in minutes) required to travel a distance of 10km from each point in a city, using any combination of travel modes except private automobile, including walking, bicycling, and any available public transport options.
 Travelling 10km in Paris takes under 40 minutes on average, while equivalent journeys in Berlin require almost 1.5 minutes more.